sebpalluel/web3-monorepo/README.md

 - [**React Next app**](http://localhost:3000/)

 This is the main web app client used to access the whole array of services.

+- **Prisma Studio**: `pnpm prisma studio`

+The prisma studio is used to offer an admin interface to the database used by the Nestjs Server app.

 - [**Mailhog**](http://localhost:8025/)